Dan1m4D/tdw-mp1-daniel-madureira/README.md

 ### Pipeline Conditions

+- **Package Audit**: Runs on all pushes and pull requests to any branch (first gate before any quality checks)
-- **ESLint, Prettier, TypeCheck, Test, SonarCloud**: Run on all pushes and pull requests to any branch
+- **ESLint, Prettier, TypeCheck, Test, SonarCloud**: Run on all pushes and pull requests to any branch (after Package Audit passes)
 - **Build**: Runs only on pull requests targeting `main` or `dev` branches (after all quality gates pass)
 - **Deploy**: Runs only on pull requests targeting `main` branch (after successful build)
 - **Smoke Test**: Runs after deployment to `main` to verify site accessibility